computationalneurobiology/ComputationalNeurobiology.github.io/members.md

   html_document
 ---
 <!---
-This is really annying to edit - the tables are really finicky about spaces -maybe convert to something else - r markdown?
+This is really annoying to edit - the tables are really finicky about spaces - maybe convert to something else - r markdown?
 -->

 ### Leon French, Principal Investigator